pdyba/lambdalizator/README.md

 #### Lambdalizator configuration
 - `LOGGING_LEVEL` - log level used in the application.
 Defaults to INFO.
 - `LBZ_DEBUG_MODE` - set lbz to work in debug mode.
-- `CORS_HEADERS` - set additional headers that should be supported.
+- `CORS_HEADERS` - a list of additional headers that should be supported.
-- `CORS_ORIGIN` - set additional allowed origins.
+- `CORS_ORIGIN` - a list of allowed origins that should be supported.

 #### AWS related configuration
 - `AWS_LAMBDA_FUNCTION_NAME` - defined by AWS Lambda environment used ATM only in EventAPI